konigio/konigio.github.io/docs/RDF_in_a_nutshell.md

 dates, etc. are called `Literals`.
 Nodes that represent people, places or things are called `Individuals`.

-Each `Individual` may be identified by a URI value.
-This way people and machines can lookup more information about the `Individual` by dereferencing the URI.
+Each `Individual` may be identified by a URI value so that people and machines can lookup more information about the `Individual` by dereferencing the URI.
 However, an `Individual` is not *required* to have a URI.
 If it has a URI, we say that it is a `NamedIndividual`.
 Otherwise, we say it is an `AnonymousIndividual` or, in the vernacular, a *blank node*.
 Blank nodes